 At legal conferences and trade shows we often talk with Estate Planning/Probate attorneys who see our sign and say they don’t have a need for Digital Forensic services — they assume we only work with the litigation attorneys.
 However, estate planning attorneys can benefit from Electronic Evidence as over the years we’ve performed a number of cases in this arena.
+Read the article below to learn how probate and estate planning attorneys can benefit from using electronic evidence for validation of a will.

 How we’ve helped Estate | Probate attorneys: